elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/field_redirection/README.txt

 *******
 This field formatter should *only* be used when displaying the "full content" of a given entity (user, content type, etc), otherwise unexpected results will happen.
+A warning message will be displayed if the formatter is selected for use on the Default, Teaser, RSS, Search Index, Search Result, Revision or Token view modes.
 Example problems that can arise include:
 * Using this formatter for a view mode used on the search index could cause the search index to never complete, or even cron to never complete.
 * Using this formatter in an RSS feed would cause all readers of the RSS feed